Web beacon

-A web beacon is an element used on web pages or in emails to determine if and when a user has accessed some content.
-Web beacons are usually unseen HTML elements that track a webpage's views based on the user's computer sending an HTML request.
-When implemented using JavaScript, they may be called JavaScript tags.
+A web beacon is a technique used on web pages and email to unobtrusively (usually invisibly) allow checking that a user has accessed some content.
 Web beacons are typically used by third parties to monitor the activity of users at a website for the purpose of web analytics or page tagging.
 They can also be used for email tracking.
-When the user visits the webpage again, these beacons are connected to cookies established by the server, facilitating undisclosed user tracking.
+When implemented using JavaScript, they may be called JavaScript tags.
+Web beacons are unseen HTML elements that track a webpage's views.
+Upon the user revisiting the webpage, these beacons are connected to cookies established by the server, facilitating undisclosed user tracking.

 Using such beacons, companies and organizations can track the online behavior of web users.
-Companies started tracking for advertising or web analytics purposes; later social media sites also started to use such tracking techniques through the use of buttons that act as tracking beacons.
+At first, the companies doing such tracking were mainly advertisers or web analytics companies; later social media sites also started to use such tracking techniques, for instance through the use of buttons that act as tracking beacons.

 In 2017, W3C published a candidate specification for an interface that web developers can use to create web beacons.